UK Data Service data catalogue record for:

 In addition, the UK Data Service is required to request permission from the depositor prior to supplying the data.

-Available to UK applicants only.
+Available to European Economic Area applicants only.

-Since these data pose a higher risk of disclosure than data made available under the standard End User Licence they have additional special conditions attached to them that take the form of a Special Licence (SL).
+Please note: Since these data pose a higher risk of disclosure than data made available under the standard End User Licence they have additional special conditions attached to them that take the form of a Special Licence (SL).
 The SL requires the completion of an additional application form, agreement to the conditions of the SL, the signature(s) of the researcher(s), and the explicit permission of the data owners to release the data to the researcher(s).
 This is to ensure that the guarantee of confidentiality given to survey respondents is protected.
-SL applications are screened by the UK Data Archive and the data owners and data are only released to those researchers requiring data for statistical research purposes and who can justify their need for the SL data.
+SL applications are screened by the UK Data Service and the data owners and data are only released to those researchers requiring data for statistical research purposes and who can justify their need for the SL data.

 Researchers are required to keep the data under conditions of greater security than required under the standard End User Licence.
 The Microdata Handling and Security: Guide to Good Practice explains how to meet these conditions.